 Appendix: An array dilution procedure for isolating CRISPR-Cas9 edited single clones derived from HEK-293 cells

 - Editing efficiency is affected by many experimental factors, such as cell type, guide RNA design, and delivery efficiency.
 It is important to first optimize your genome editing experiments in your cells.
 Perform a primary validation experiment to determine the relative fraction of cells containing an edit.
 Based on the editing efficiency, you can estimate the number of single clones you will need to screen to identify a clonal cell line carrying the desired mutation.

 - The validation process before single clone isolation varies depending on the nature of the desired mutation.
-Small indels are often detected in a mismatch cleavage assay (e.g, using the Alt-R® Genome Editing Detection Kit).
+Small indels are often detected in a mismatch cleavage assay (using, for instance, the Alt-R™ Genome Editing Detection Kit).
 A single nucleotide change can be assayed by Sanger sequencing, next generation sequencing, or droplet digital PCR genotyping.
-Large insertions and deletions can be detected by a size change in the PCR product produced by primers flanking the region edited.
+Large insertions and deletions can be identified by a size change in the PCR product produced by primers flanking the region edited.

 - The survivability of single cell clones varies by cell type.
 Ensure that your cell line can produce colonies.
-Not every cell line is able to grow under the conditions described in the Appendix protocol, as some cells require contact with one another to grow and tend not to grow well in sparse cultures due to a lack of secreted growth factors.
+Not every cell line is able to grow under the conditions described in the Appendix protocol.
+Some cells require contact with one another to grow and tend not to grow very well in sparse cultures due to a lack of secreted growth factors.

 - The number of monoclonal cells obtained using this method is dependent on a number of experimental factors, such as the growth properties of the cell used.
 We typically obtain 10–15 single clones in each 96-well plate with the use of CRISPR-Cas9 edited HEK-293 cells.

 Step 1.
 Prepare cells before transfection.